Booking

 Marianne

-If you go to a town hall or court in France, you’re sure to see a bust of a woman wearing either a Phrygian (or ‘liberty’) cap or a laurel wreath.
-It is, of course, the famous Marianne.
-This young woman appears in Delacroix’s Liberty Leading the People, a painting commemorating the 1830 Revolution.
-An icon of the Republic and a symbol of freedom, the legendary figure has been embodied by Brigitte Bardot, Catherine Deneuve, Laetitia Casta and, more recently, Sophie Marceau.
+If you go to a town hall or a courthouse, you’ll likely see a bust of a woman wearing a Phrygian cap or a laurel crown.
+That woman is the famous Marianne.
+She appears in Delacroix’s painting Liberty Leading the People, which references the 1830 revolution.
+Brigitte Bardot, Catherine Deneuve, Laetitia Casta, and more recently Sophie Marceau have all represented this iconic woman, a republican symbol and an image of freedom.

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
-These lines taken from Article 1 of the Universal Declaration of Human Rights include the three words which form the motto of the French Republic: Liberté, Égalité, Fraternité (Freedom, Equality, Brotherhood).
-French Enlightenment philosophers helped to make France the country of human rights.
+These lines from the first article of the Universal Declaration of Human Rights contain the three words of the French Republic’s motto: Liberty, Equality, Fraternity.
+Enlightenment philosophers helped make France the country of Human Rights.

-In addition to these symbols, there are other images, dates, things and even animals which are closely associated with France, although they do not have the same official status.
-One example is Bastille Day, which falls on the fourteenth of July.
-As well as the traditional military parade on the Champs-Elysées and the aerobatic display by the aircraft of the Patrouille de France, the festivities feature fireworks and Fireman’s Balls.
+In addition to official symbols, there are dates, objects, and even animals that are closely associated with France.
+One of them is July 14, also known as Bastille Day.
+Besides the traditional military parade on the Champs-Élysées and the aerobatics by the Patrouille de France, the celebrations also include fireworks and firefighter balls.

-In any case, the rooster can be found on the Great Seal of France, the official seal of the French Republic.
-The seal depicts a seated woman leaning on a rudder, on which is engraved a rooster with its foot resting on a globe.
-There is also an urn bearing the initials ‘S.U.’ as a reminder of the importance of direct universal suffrage (suffrage universel), which was adopted in 1848.
-In her right hand, the woman holds the fasces.
-Appearing on the coats of arms of the French Republic and on French passports, the fasces represented the power of enforcement and punishment.
+It can be seen on the Great Seal of France, the official seal of the Republic.
+It shows a seated woman resting on a rudder engraved with a rooster whose foot stands on a globe.
+There is also an urn marked with "S.U." to emphasize the importance of direct universal suffrage, established in 1848.
+In her right hand, she holds a fasces.
+Found on the coat of arms of the French Republic and on French passports, the fasces symbolized authority and justice.

 Previous